 Pro: Protection Fee

 One of the biggest reasons why top-rated freelancers suggest working on Upwork is due to its hourly rates, closely associated with the protection fee.
-The fee ensures that the platform will pay up all hours you check in on the app, even in a situation where the client gave up the project or refuse to pay the freelancer – for any invalid reason.
+The upwork fee also ensures that the freelancing site and the platform will pay up all hours you check in on the app, even in a situation where the client gave up the project or refuse to pay the freelancer – for any invalid reason.

 Con: Low-Paying Clients